stevbla/reInvent_smart_factory/README.md

 ## Setting up the Environment.
 This section will walk you through setting up the workshop environment.

-To setup the environment for this workshop you will need to download the following [CloudFormation Template](cfn-templates/mfg303-cfn.yaml).
+To setup the environment for this workshop you just click the following link to launch the [CloudFormation Template](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/reinvent2018-mfg303/mfg303-cfn.yaml&stackName=mfg303).

 This template will build a basic VPC with Security Groups and the required IAM Policies with an EC2 instance which will host Greengrass.